 on New Years Day...

-The 2013 winter brought some different nationalities to Pole--Chile and the Philippines.
-Ice Cube team member Felipe Pedreros Bustos is the first Chilean to winter at Pole, something a bit surprising given Chile's extensive involvement in the Antarctic over the years.
+In 2013, Ice Cube team member Felipe Pedreros Bustos was the first Chilean to winter at Pole, something a bit surprising given Chile's extensive involvement in the Antarctic over the years.
 And Blaise Kuo Tiong, the other IceCuber, was born in Manila--his family relocated from the Philippines to Los Angeles when he was nine.
 He's the second Filipino to winter...the first was Cesar Ambalada who wintered in 1966, he was the electrician (a US Navy EM1, first-class electricians mate).
 The other two non-Americans to winter in 2013 were that indefatigable German Robert Schwarz, and Aussie Steele Diggles.

 The first Japanese-American to winter was US Weather Bureau researcher Fred Mayeda in 1959...but he was an American citizen.
 The first Japanese citizen showed up to winter a year later in 1960--Dr. Masakiyo (Henry) Morozumi, studying auroras, with the Arctic Institute of North America--he has a web site.
 The first Hispanic was Jose Gomez in 1961...the first African-American was probably Rod Miles in 1969 (another had wintered at Byrd in 1961).